-Click here to read the story in its entirety on The New Yorker webpage.
-David Means’ “The Tree Line, Kansas, 1934” was originally published in the October 25, 2010 issue of The New Yorker.
+"The Tree Line, Kansas, 1934" by David Means Originally published in the October 25, 2010 issue of The New Yorker.

 Even though I thought it was written with an impressive frenetic energy, I didn’t much like David Means’s “The Knocking” when it appeared earlier this year.
 It seemed to be more about the energy of the writing, and it didn’t go anywhere.
 Consequently, I was a bit hesitant when beginning “The Tree Line, Kansas, 1934.”
 However, this short story still has the energetic writing, but it is, somehow, slowed down a bit.
 It’s a reflective piece, but with an emotional core than reverberates throughout.